 Sleeping Bear Dunes

 Day 2: Today is all about Mackinac Island.
 The major draw to Mackinac Island is the absence of vehicles.
 Residents and visitors may only travel the island by horse, bicycle or on foot.
 We will spend the day exploring this remarkable vehicle-free island, discovering all the pristine cycling routes and tranquil beaches it holds.
 You will also have time to explore some on your own in the evening, and really experience the island for yourself.
+No motorized vehicles – including e-bikes – are permitted on the island.

 Day 5: Pedal right out of last night’s lodging, and head for Sleeping Bear Dunes.
 You will be riding around the Sleeping Bear Dunes National Lakeshore today.
 Shaped by glaciers thousands of years ago, this narrow lakeshore area offers 35 miles of Lake Michigan shoreline and a few inland lakes and streams to explore as well as the dune area.
 Standing roughly 400 feet above Lake Michigan, you will have the opportunity to try the “Dune Climb” if you’re up for it.